AndersDeath/diary2/000-current.md

 4. Also I will wait for Ksushas landing today.

 # 18 December - Sunday - Yerevan - 80 day of immigration

+TToday was not a bad day. i feel empty because of Ksusha's absence.